Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Simulations of Reach-Avoid Motion Planning

 \section{Simulations of Reach-Avoid Motion Planning}

 This section presents simulation results for reach-avoid planning as shown in Fig.~\ref{fig:Motivation_Example}, where the EV and SV are specified as a car-like mobile robot in this case.
 The implementations can be found in our published code\footnote{{ {https://github.com/JianZhou1212/robust-mpc-motion-planning-by-learning-obstacle-uncertainties}}}.
 The mission of the EV is to follow a predefined reference state while avoiding collision with the SV and borders of the driveable area.
 It is assumed that the SV holds a higher priority, requiring the EV to actively take measures to avoid collisions.
 The controller of the SV is simulated by a nonlinear MPC to track its reference target, where the reference target and the model and controller parameters are unknown to the EV.
-The SV takes control input from an intended control set $\tilde{\mathbb{U}}_t^s$ to plan a reference trajectory to reach its reference target; the set $\tilde{\mathbb{U}}_t^s$ and the distribution of control actions of the SV are also unknown to the EV.
-From the perspective of the EV, the SV is modeled by \eqref{eq_SV_model}.
+The SV takes control input from an unknown set to plan a reference trajectory to reach its reference target.
+The SV's dynamics are not available to the EV, from the perspective of the EV, the SV is modeled by the linear model~\eqref{eq_SV_model}.